 |Metronidazole gel 0,75%, one full applicator intravaginally (5g), once a day||5 days|

 |Clindamycin cream 2% one full applicator intravaginally (5g) at bedtime||5 days|

-Surgical intervention is not required in G. vaginalis infection.
+Surgical intervention is not required for G. vaginalis infections.

 Patients frequently ask

-Gardnerella vaginalis is rare in men and has probable risk factors only in immunosuppressant males or in those who have anatomical genitourinary abnormalities or who are alcoholic.
-It is not considered to be a sexually transmitted infection but might be passed during intercourse.
-If Gardnerella is diagnosed, men should also take standardized treatment as a precaution to avoid retransmission to the partner.
+G. vaginalis is rare in men.
+The risk factors for males include being immunocompromised, having anatomical genitourinary abnormalities, or being alcoholics.
+It is not considered a sexually transmitted infection, but it may be transmitted during intercourse.
+If Gardnerella is diagnosed, men should also take a standardized treatment as a precaution to avoid retransmission to the partner.

-Gardnerella vaginalis is not considered as a sexually transmitted disease, but sexual contact may induce the development of this condition in some patients.
+G. vaginalis is not considered a sexually transmitted disease, but sexual contact may induce this condition in some patients.
 An increased number of sexual partners in a month or having an increased number of lifetime sexual partners may predispose the condition.